gittydia/gittydia/README.md

 - :walking: Exploring Backend.

-- :zap: In my free time, I read books and tech related articles and news.
+- :zap: In my free time, I read books, tech related articles and news.

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with backend and InfoTech stuff